 Thus, international arbitration might be viewed broadly as an agreement:

-Our distinguished panel of arbitration lawyers in Chandigarh are renowned for handling complex arbitration matters across multiple jurisdictions, for an effective and favorable outcome for our International Clients.
+Our distinguished panel of arbitration lawyers in Chandigarh is renowned for handling complex arbitration matters across multiple jurisdictions, for an effective and favorable outcome for our International Clients.

 WHY CHOOSE INTERNATIONAL ARBITRATION?

 There are numerous reasons why parties to a commercial agreement may choose international arbitration instead of litigation before a national court.
 The flexibility of arbitration and enhanced international enforceability of arbitral awards are a few important considerations.
 Apart from these, there are many factors that the parties to a dispute should consider when referring a dispute for arbitration.
 Some of the advantages of international arbitration are:

 - Party autonomy and procedural flexibility